-We published our new Green Infrastructure and Biodiversity Plan in March 2024 to protect, connect and enhance our green
+We published our new Green Infrastructure and Biodiversity Plan in March 2024 to protect, connect and enhance our green infrastructure and biodiversity.

 The plan, which fully aligns with our 2021 Corporate Environment Plan, sets out how we will improve and care for green infrastructure and biodiversity across our estate and transport network.